Breast Reduction Scottsdale Phoenix

 You can resume aerobic activities or sports at approximately three to four weeks though there are limitations of some activities for up to eight weeks.
 Most women can return to school or work within four to seven days.

-Please read our FAQs (frequently asked questions) section to learn more about reduction mammoplasty.
+Please read our breast reduction FAQs (frequently asked questions) section to learn more about reduction mammoplasty.

 Breast Reduction Before-and-After Pictures

 There is an extremely high satisfaction rate in women who have had a breast reduction.
 These patients find that this procedure resolves virtually all of their symptoms.
 In fact, women who have undergone breast reduction surgery are the happiest, most satisfied and most appreciative of our patients.

 Breast Reduction Patient Testimonial Videos*